Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at Gateway State Trail near Grant, and in downtown Stillwater.

 I’ve lived in the Twin Cities since 1978 and rode this trail for the first time 4 days ago.
 I’ve been missing out all these years!

-This 6-mile stretch on the east side of the metro is well worth your time and effort.
+This 6-mile stretch (making a 12-mile out-and-back ride) on the east side of the metro is well worth your time and effort.
 My sister and I met at the Grant trailhead with our bikes to try it last week.

 What’s to Love about the Brown’s Creek Trail

 I don’t know about you, but when I hear “Stillwater” I instantly think of long, steep hills.
 I was a bit worried I’d have to tackle one of these to use this trail.
-But it was not to be, thankfully!
+Thankfully, this isn’t the case!

 I’m a fair weather biker—I enjoy it if it’s a beautiful route, without much wind and I don’t have big hills to contend with.
 I’m happy to report that this trail is entirely doable for someone who’s in reasonable shape.